wjxiz1992/spark-rapids/docs/dev/replay-exec.md

-This doc describes how to dump an Exec runtime meta and column batch data to a local directory, and replay the Exec with dumped meta and data.
-When encountering a perf issue, then use this tool can dump the runtime meta/data and replay.
-Because only dump one column batch, it will spend less time to collect NSYS and NCU information when replaying the dumped runtime meta/data.
+This doc describes how to dump an Exec runtime meta and column batch data to a local directory, and replay the Exec with the dumped meta and data.
+When encountering a perf issue using this tool can dump the runtime meta/data and then replay.
+It will spend less time when collecting NSYS and NCU information when replaying the dumped runtime meta/data.

 # Dump a Exec meta and a column batch data